trislee/adam-blog/_posts/2019-09-07-fascist-forge-reactions.markdown

 *This is the second post in a series focusing on the collection and analysis of data from a militant neo-Nazi website, [FascistForge.com][ff].
 You can see the first installment [here][fascist-forge-scraping]*

 Just like how Facebook allows its users to "react" to posts and comments using emojis, Fascist Forge (FF) allows its users to do the same, except that all of the FF emojis are Nazi-related.
+I've listed them below, and included explanations for the more obscure:

 <div>
   <img style="vertical-align:middle" src="/assets/img/posts/2019-09-07-fascist-forge-reactions/like.png" alt='like' width='100'>